 If you want to create a cosy little pad, the mattress is the most important factor when it comes to comfort.
 After all, it will be your bed AND couch.
 If you value your sleep and are paranoid about the condition of your mattress before you arrive at college, bring your own from home or buy a new one.
 If you are going with the mattress supplied by the college, buy a protective cover or even a mattress topper as well!
 Next, bedding.
 We highly recommend bringing your own from home or buying new.
 Fresh, clean sheets, a duvet, a comforter, blankets, pillows and pillowcases will really make or break the comfort of your dorm room.

-To create a warm and comfy ambiance, lighting is important.
-Choose a low wattage bedside table lamp for those cosy nights in reading your favourite novel or catching up on the hottest TV show.
+To create a warm and comfy ambience, lighting is important.
+Choose a low-wattage bedside table lamp for those cosy nights in reading your favourite novel or catching up on the hottest TV show.
 You could even hang fairy lights on your headboard or on shelving to up the comfort levels even more.

 Dorm room ideas that will bring in natural elements